 Ensuring The Safety of High-Value Cargo: Best Practices

-High-value cargo is any load that exceeds the minimum cargo coverage required by commercial carriers, which is generally around $100,000.
-These shipments include things like luxury goods, pharmaceuticals, artwork, high-tech equipment, and precious metals and stones.
+High-value cargo is any load exceeding the minimum cargo coverage required by commercial carriers, generally around $100,000.
+These shipments include luxury goods, pharmaceuticals, artwork, high-tech equipment, and precious metals and stones.
 Although the definition of high-value cargo is relative to what the shipper may consider valuable.

-The potential risks that high-value cargo face during transport is damage, loss, or theft.
+The potential risks that high-value cargo faces during transport are damage, loss, or theft.
 High-value cargo is especially susceptible to theft due to the high-priced items being transported.

 If you have plans to ship high-value freight, here are the best practices to ensure the safe arrival of your items.